-After prostate cancer diagnosis, many men choose immediate treatment with surgery or radiation.
-But immediate treatment is not the only option.
+After a prostate biopsy confirms cancer, the next step might seem obvious: get treatment as soon as possible, either by removing the prostate gland entirely (radical prostatectomy) or zapping it with radiation.
+But immediate treatment is not the only option or necessarily the best one.
+Treatment itself can cause more harm in the long run than the cancer.
 Some men with early low-risk prostate cancers can choose to hold off on the decision to treat until the disease presents a greater threat.
-At that later date, the cancer can still be treated effectively.
+Then the cancer can still be treated effectively.
 The approach is called active surveillance with delayed intention to treat.
-Bothersome and potentially permanent side effects of treatment include erectile dysfunction and urinary incontinence.
-By choosing active surveillance, some men can avoid the risks of treating a cancer that may be unlikely to cause them serious harm within their lifespan.

 Subscribe to Harvard Health Online for immediate access to health news and information from Harvard Medical School.